aptech/docs/docs/CR-squeeze.rst

 ----------------
 .. function:: squeeze(a)

-    :param a:
+    :param a: data
     :type a: Multi-dimensional array

     :returns: atrim (*Multidimensional array or matrix*) with all dimensions equal to 1 removed.

 Remarks
 -------